Su-Ng/MarketBasketAnalysis/README.md

 Using the __Association Rules__ we generate product recommendations based on the items a customer has purchased and how to efficiently plan discounts based around frequently bought together items.

 How this helps the business and customers?
-The applications have potential to increase revenue for the business while delivering a better experiencec for customers.
+The applications have potential to increase revenue for the business while delivering a better experience for customers.